Converting from Monolith to Microservices

 - advertisements and recommendations

 Think about what’s most common.
 Like our monolithic, the lowest level is infrastructure and database.
-In our microservice-based architecture, these are followed by credit card processing and the login/sign-up.
+Our microservice-based architecture is followed by credit card processing and login/sign-up.

 Above that, we may have the cart and on top of that are the more specific pieces such as the ads and recommendations.
 At the peak of the triangle is the front end.
 While this seems like a simple exercise, it allows you to begin to see the patterns in all applications across the organization.
 The lower-level sections should be reused.